Clement House (Buffalo, New York): History

 In 1908, Augustus Franklin Tripp died and his daughter, Carolyn Jewett (nee Tripp) Clement, inherited the Tripp residence at 786 Delaware which had been built by Erastus S. Prosser around 1855 and purchased by Tripp in 1881.
 She and her husband, the banker and industrialist Stephen Merrell Clement, (Note: The youngest of the Clement's six children was Stuart Holmes Clement (1895–1974), who in 1911 married Margaret Livingston Bush (1899–1993), the daughter of industrialist Samuel Prescott Bush, sister of U.S. Senator Prescott Sheldon Bush, aunt of President George H. W. Bush and great-aunt of President George W. Bush.) tore down the Tripp residence in 1911 and commissioned Stephen's friend, Edward Brodhead Green to build them a palatial new residence.
 The fireplace in the drawing room of the Tripp residence was removed and installed in the master bedroom of the new house.
 Before that, the Clements were living at the home of Stephen's later father at 737 Delaware Avenue.
 Stephen died in Atlantic City, New Jersey, on 26 March 1913 before the house was completed later in 1913 at a cost $300,000 to erect.

 Their home had 20 rooms, including a music room, a library, a reception room and a wardrobe room.
 The family bedrooms were on the second floor and the third floor was the servants' quarters.
 The entire left side of the house was the Clement's 1,040 sqft music room which had two Steinway grand pianos, a harp and a pipe organ.
+The pipe organ was built by the Austin Organ Co. of Hartford, CT. as their Opus 349 in 1913 (Austin opus list).

 In 1919, the neighboring residence at 776 Delaware Avenue, a Richardsonian Romanesque mansion known as the Gratwick House, was torn down.
 Carolyn's father had originally sold a portion of his property to William H. Gratwick who had Henry Hobson Richardson design the house in 1886 as his last commission.
 The home was constructed in 1888 and completed by Shepley, Rutan and Coolidge, the firm that continued Richardson's practice.